Survey of English Usage,

 -

-Impacts of diagnostic terminology in experiences of reproductive and sexual healthcare
+Impacts of diagnostic terminology and health discourses in experiences of reproductive and sexual healthcare

 -

-Impacts of healthcare terminology on social attitudes to reproductive and sexual health and access to care
+Impacts of healthcare terminology and discourses on social attitudes to reproductive and sexual health and access to care

 -